Author name: stephen.dearden

 Fluorescence

 9 Minute ReadWhat is Fluorescence?
-Before we can consider what actually is called fluorescence, we must mention the general process of luminescence Luminescence can be generally defined as any emission of light (electromagnetic or ionizing radiation) from any substance that is NOT caused by thermal heating of that substance.
+Before we can consider what is fluorescence in scientificterms, we must mention the general process of luminescence.
+Luminescence is defined as any emission of light (electromagnetic or ionizing radiation) from any substance that is NOT caused by thermal heating of that substance.
 Yes, I know, that sounds a bit dry.
+Scientific definitions

 Fluorescence Read More »